 With the British parliament’s no vote on Syria intervention, France has become President Obama’s most important ally as he plans strikes against Bashar Assad’s regime.
-And if the U.S. Congress follows in the footsteps of their British counterparts and votes against a military operation, France would emerge as the major military power most willing to intervene to punish the Syrian regime for its alleged use of chemical weapons.
+And if the U.S.

 The French public has recently been more inclined to a sense of decline, malaise, paralysis and crisis.
 And it is at least partially justified.